 Pick the right region

-So once we settled on Vorarlberg we began to pick our destination (or destinations) within that area.
+So once we settled on Vorarlberg, we began to pick our destination (or destinations) within that area.
 We picked two of Vorarlberg’s best villages – Lech and Gargellen.
 Each with its own distinct feel.
 We chose Lech am Arlberg because it’s a massive resort that is well known for being the best in the world.
-While Gargellen is the lesser known resort that has a lot to offer for those looking to for a quiet mountain village.
+While Gargellen is a lesser-known resort with a lot to offer for those looking for a quiet mountain village.

 Lech am Arlberg

-If we were to pick one of our favorite resorts in Europe it would definitely be Lech Zurs Arlberg.
-The village ambiance is tough to beat due to a wide selection of boutique hotels all intimate in size due to strict ordinance laws.
-You won’t find any mega hotels or foreign investment in this former farming village.
+If we were to pick one of our favorite European resorts, it would definitely be Lech Zurs Arlberg.
+The village ambiance is tough to beat due to a wide selection of boutique hotels, all intimate in size due to strict ordinance laws.
+You won’t find mega hotels or foreign investments in this former farming village.

-There are a limited amount of beds in Lech which in turn decrease the number of visitors on the slopes.
+There are a limited amount of beds in Lech, which in turn decreases the number of visitors on the slopes.
 We never had to wait in line here and rarely felt crowded on piste despite less than ideal weather closing many runs.
 And despite being well known for celebrities and royalty Lech puts on an open atmosphere for all to enjoy.

-To make matters only better they have awesome chairlifts.
+To make matters only better, they have awesome chairlifts.
 It’s tough to complain about a chairlift that is fast, covered with a bubble, and has seat warmers.
-Yes, you read that right, many of the chairlifts have seat warmers!
-Alpine sports were made for the region with a high elevation and terrain that begs skiers and snowboarders to ride.
+Yes, you read that right.
+Many of the chairlifts have seat warmers!
+Alpine sports were done for the region with a high elevation and terrain that begs skiers and snowboarders to ride.

-Probably the best-kept secret in the whole region is Gargellen, and I must admit I’m even a little nervous to write about it and let it out!
-Gargellen is a wonderfully charming town that has no through traffic, so there are few day trippers and a strong locals vibe.
+The best-kept secret in the whole region is Gargellen, and I’m even a little nervous to write about it and let it out!
+Gargellen is a wonderfully charming town with no through traffic, so there are few day trippers and a strong local vibe.

-With only a couple of restaurants, bars, and hotels the village is anything, but overwhelming and that’s what makes it so special.
-The mountain village is located high up in the mountains and is the highest in the Montafon region with snow almost guaranteed.
-On our visit that couldn’t have been truer as the snow was piled high over our heads.
+With only a couple of restaurants, bars, and hotels, the village is anything but overwhelming, making it so special.
+The mountain village is high up in the mountains and is the highest in the Montafon region, with almost guaranteed snow.
+That couldn’t have been truer on our visit as the snow was piled high over our heads.

-The same day we arrived in Gargellen, a large winter storm hit the area hard with a meter of snow forcing the roads to close.
-Everyone in Gargellen including ourselves was cut off from the world until roads were to open back up.
-It shouldn’t of come as a surprise as Gargellen sits at a high elevation and is only accessible via a long mountain road, so when the snow really falls here road closures can sometimes happen.
-Granted the last occurrence was sometime in 2011.
+The same day we arrived in Gargellen, a large winter storm hit the area hard with a meter of snow, forcing the roads to close.
+Everyone in Gargellen, including ourselves, was cut off from the world until roads were to open back up.
+It shouldn’t have come as a surprise as Gargellen sits at a high elevation and is only accessible via a long mountain road, so when the snow really falls, road closures can sometimes happen.
+Granted, the last occurrence was sometime in 2011.

 Get the right accommodation

-Accommodation in Austrian ski villages is often small boutique hotels that offer wonderful and local service.
+Accommodation in Austrian ski villages is often small boutique hotels offering wonderful local service.
 These hotels are well appointed and offer an intimate experience.
 We love that many hotels offer the ability to book a room on half board.
 Half board is a great option as it simplifies your ski holiday.
 This supplies you with breakfast and dinner while you only have to pick where to have lunch on the slopes.
-Other features to look for when it comes to accommodation in the Alps is a dedicated ski room, sauna, and proximity to the slope.
+Other features to look for when it comes to accommodation in the Alps are a dedicated ski room, sauna, and proximity to the slope.

-Our hotel, the Alpenhotel Heimspitze, in Gargellen has to be one of our favorite places we’ve ever stayed.
+Our hotel, the Alpenhotel Heimspitze, in Gargellen, has to be one of our favorite places we’ve ever stayed.
 The lovely staff and hoteliers could not have treated us better.
-The hotel is wonderfully charismatic with mountain charm and modern rooms.
+The hotel is wonderfully charismatic, with mountain charm and modern rooms.
 Most important to us, they had great food and a delicious breakfast – with delicious vegetarian options (hard to come by in the alps).
-If you’re looking for a low key holiday in a beautiful little Austrian village then come to Gargellen and stay this hotel.
-Trust me you won’t want to leave!
+If you’re looking for a low-key holiday in a beautiful little Austrian village, then come to Gargellen and stay at this hotel.
+Trust me, you won’t want to leave!

-Bring all your winter clothing items with you to Austria before you arrive, because if you find yourself needing a pair of mittens in a European ski town you’ll pay a steep price for them.
-Here’s our guide to packing for a ski and snowboard trip, which showcases an extensive list of items you’ll want to have.
-If you’re heading to big cities in Europe, Decathlon is a great option for finding outdoor gear at a reasonable price.
-We’ve been shopping here for years, and it’s safe to say it’s our favorite store in Europe.
+Bring all your winter clothing items with you to Austria before you arrive because if you need a pair of mittens in a European ski town, you’ll pay a steep price for them.
+Here’s our guide to packing for a ski and snowboard trip, showcasing an extensive list of items you’ll want.
+Decathlon is a great option for finding outdoor gear at a reasonable price if you’re heading to big cities in Europe.
+We’ve been shopping here for years, and it’s safe to say it’s our favorite European store.

 - Val di Sole & Madonna Di Campiglio • The Best Hidden Ski Destinations in Europe